Vesting

 in it.

-Get some keys
+Get Addresses and their keys

 Depending on if you are working in private or public testnet, there are 2 way to get your keys and start creating transactions.